School of Nursing Policies and Procedures

 - In nursing core courses with a classroom and a clinical component, a student must receive a classroom grade of “C” or better and a “Satisfactory” clinical rating to pass the course.
 Rounding will not occur at the end of the semester when computing the final grade.

-- A syllabus/course outline and materials will be available on E-LEOS.
+- A syllabus/course outline and clinical and course assignments will be available on E-LEOS.

-- Students are apprised of course criteria through course syllabi.
+- Students are apprised of course criteria through the course syllabi.

-- Class schedules shall be prepared prior to each semester or rotation and a copy given to each team instructor and student.
+- Class schedules shall be prepared prior to the start of each semester or rotation and and are posted on the E-LEOS course.

 - Notice of any changes in class schedules shall be posted as soon as possible to allow for necessary adjustments.